 There are at least 3 different kinds of taxis that you can take from Yogyakarta Airport to the city centre.
 Whichever one you pick, travel time is around 1.5 hours.

 Klook Taxi from Yogyakarta Airport

 We recommend booking online beforehand with Klook if you plan to take a taxi for this route.
 They offer spacious cars with reliable drivers with rates from 160,000 IDR ($10.50).

 Fares change depending on which zone you’re heading to.
 See below for a price list:

 Rajawali and Jas are the two official taxi companies operating at Jogja’s primary airport.
 Both offer fixed rates depending on your destination.

-With the airport taxi, fares start from 240,000 IDR ($17) when heading to Malioboro.
-See below for our approximate pricelist for both taxi companies.
+With the airport taxi, fares start from 240,000 IDR ($16) when heading to Malioboro.
+See below for our approximate price list for both taxi companies.

 Grab Taxi from Yogyakarta Airport

 Unlike in most airports in Indonesia, Grab Taxis are allowed to pick up passengers from Yogyakarta Airport.
 However, their starting rates are normally higher than that of the airport taxis but you can still try cross-checking their rates when you arrive at Yogyakarta Airport.
 You will need an internet connection to order a grab too.

 A Grab Taxi from the airport to Malioboro Street costs around 284,000 IDR ($19).